jjNford/chrome-ex-oauth2/README.md

 	</html>
 	```

-<h3>4.
-To launch the authorization flow, run this function from your script"</h3>
+### 4. To launch the authorization flow, run this function from your script"

 	```javascript
 	window.oauth2.start();